Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

-This result does not seem surprising, and in fact the same statement is true for all hyperbolic groups (see \cref{Coro:Slenderperiodicisfixedoneended}).
+This result does not seem surprising, and in fact the same statement is true for all hyperbolic groups (see \cref{Coro:Slenderperiodicisfixedoneended} and \cite{guirardel2016mccool} for the torsion free case).
 However, this special case is necessary to begin the arguments on JSJ decompositions we use throughout this section, including to prove the general statement.

 \begin{proof} We first prove Lemma~\ref{lem:orbifold_periodic_is_fg} when $G$ is a hyperbolic 2-orbifold.
 Recall that hyperbolic 2-orbifolds are good, and let $H$ be a characteristic finite index subgroup of $G$ corresponding to an orientable surface cover of the orbifold.
 (This can be obtained by taking the characteristic core of the subgroup corresponding to any such cover, since $G$ is finitely generated.)
 In particular, $\Phi$ preserves $H$.
 We now consider two periodic subgroups: $\Per_G(\Phi) \leq G$ and its subgroup $\Per_H(\Phi|_H) \leq H$.
 If $g_1$ and $g_2$ are elements of $\Per_G(\Phi)$ representing the same coset of $H$ in $G$, then in fact they represent the same coset of $\Per_H(\Phi|_H)$ in $\Per_G(\Phi)$, so this is a finite index subgroup.
 The restriction $\Phi|_H$ can be represented by an element of the mapping class group of the surface, and it follows from \cite{ivanov1992subgroups} that periodic subgroups here are finitely generated.
 Finite generation is a commensurability invariant, so the same is true of $\Per_G(\Phi)$.
 Then taking a sufficiently high power to fix every element of a finite generating set shows that $\Per(\Phi)=\Fix(\Phi^k)$.